gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Open issues

+* Output of any custom post link task should be treated as input to anything that depends on the binary.
 * Add 'position independent' setting to 'NativeBinary'.
 * Add a position independent variant for all static libraries.
 * Model shared/static linkage as another dimension for library components.